Moonlight-theme/Moonlight/README.md

 <br>
 <p >
 One day I saw <a href="https://kbdfans.com/products/ic-gmk-moonlight">Moonlight GMK keycaps</a>, and I somehow fall in love with the colors, so I decided to make a color theme and call it Moonlight and this is the Moonlight color theme birth story.<br>
-after a while, I made some wallpapers and then designed some themes for several ports all have moonlight colors in common, then I came up with the color theme:
+after a while, I made some wallpapers and then designed some themes for several ports all have moonlight colors in common, then I came up with this color theme...
 <br>
 </p>
 <!-- <img  src="https://i.imgur.com/V3XZCDS.png" width = 100% /> -->